miptleha/miptleha-blog/_posts/2020-03-11-Changed into everything clean.md

   - Russia
 ---

-2008, Mikhail Zhvanetsky: The population changed into everything clean

 Once, the Minister of Finance, pale as death, appeared on television and declared:
 - The financial crisis will not affect us.
 Because.